Moving estimate in New York made accurate, fast and stress‑free

 How accurate is an AI‑based moving estimate for a typical New York apartment?

-For most New York studios and one‑bedrooms, AI‑based estimates are significantly closer to the final price than traditional online forms.
+For many New York studios and one‑bedrooms, AI‑based estimates tend to be closer to the final price than traditional online forms that ask only for “number of rooms.”
 MoveCost uses your scanned inventory (not just “1 bedroom”) and combines it with building access details like stairs, elevators, and walking distance to the truck.
 Most adjustments on moving day come from changes you make after the estimate—like adding items or forgetting to mention a second stop or storage unit.
-The more complete your scan and building info, the more accurate your New York moving estimate will be.
+The more complete your scan and building info, the more aligned your New York moving estimate will be with what movers ultimately charge.

 Can I get a reliable estimate if I live in a New York walk‑up with a tight staircase?